Procedure # 3008.5; Rev.: 1 (Effective July 1, 2025)

 I. Procedure statement

-UW–Madison departments must code upgrade purchases to 46XX accounts if all of the following criteria are met:
+UW–Madison departments must code upgrade purchases to a Trackable Spend Category in Workday if all of the following criteria are met:

 - Upgrades must be made on existing capital equipment.